sashalee23/AI-Governance-Gateway/README.md

 ### Regulatory Inspiration

-The governance model in this service is inspired by — but does not claim compliance with — widely respected industry frameworks, including:
+The governance model in this service is inspired by (but does not claim compliance with) widely respected industry frameworks, including:

-- Health Insurance Portability and Accountability Act (HIPAA) Emphasis on data minimization, access control, and auditability of sensitive information.
+- **Health Insurance Portability and Accountability Act (HIPAA)** Emphasis on data minimization, access control, and auditability of sensitive information.

-- SOC 2–style control thinking
+- **SOC 2–style control thinking**
     Particularly around change traceability, monitoring, and accountability for system behavior.

-- International Organization for Standardization ISO 27001 principles Including least privilege, explicit policy enforcement, and defense-in-depth.
+- **International Organization for Standardization ISO 27001 principles** Including least privilege, explicit policy enforcement, and defense-in-depth.

 This project is demonstrative and educational: it shows how these principles can be applied to AI systems without overstating legal guarantees.